Two popular Medigap plan options in the United States are ending in the near future.

 Unless new plans are added, most new Medicare beneficiaries in 2020 will only have 8 Medigap plan options to choose from: Plans A, B, D, G, K, L, M, and N.

 If you’re a new Medicare beneficiary starting in 2020, you will not be able to enroll in Plan F or Plan C and will not have coverage for the Medicare Part B deductible benefit.
 This means you will have to pay the Medicare Part B deductible out of pocket.
-If you use Medicare Part B services, you must pay the annual deductible, which is $166 as of 2016.
+If you use Medicare Part B services, you must pay the annual deductible, which is $183 as of 2017.
+The Part B deductible may increase in future years.

 Esposito thinks that there is a high probability the Part B deductible will increase at a higher rate than we are used to seeing especially due to the recent increase.